Cloud-Drift/clouddrift/README.md

 If you would like to propose an idea for a new feature or contribute your own implementation, please follow these steps:

-1. Open a new issue to discuss your proposal.
+1. Open a new [issue](https://github.com/Cloud-Drift/clouddrift/issues) to discuss your proposal.
-2. Once we agree on a general way forward, fork the repository and create a new branch for your contribution.
+2. Once we agree on a general way forward, [fork the repository](https://docs.github.com/en/github-ae@latest/get-started/quickstart/fork-a-repo) and [create a new branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) for your contribution.
-3. Write your code and tests.
+3. Write your code and [tests](https://docs.github.com/en/actions/automating-builds-and-tests).
 Please follow the same style as the rest of the codebase and ensure that all new functionality is covered by your tests.
 4. Open a pull request and request a review.

 The scope of CloudDrift includes:

-* Working with contiguous ragged-array data easier; for example, see the [`clouddrift.ragged`](https://cloud-drift.github.io/clouddrift/_autosummary/clouddrift.ragged.html) module.
+* Working with contiguous ragged-array data; for example, see the [`clouddrift.ragged`](https://cloud-drift.github.io/clouddrift/_autosummary/clouddrift.ragged.html) module.
 * Common scientific analysis of Lagrangian data, oceanographic or otherwise;
   for example, see the